 1. Apply with the loan provider online or in-person

 3. If you like the offer, send a full application with documents

 4. The lender will send you the money and the terms of the loan will be active

 Every lender has its own criteria for giving you a loan.
 Even government grants have specific criteria you must meet to qualify.
 You will need a government ID, business financial documents, and a credit score pull for almost any loan.
-There might be other requirements.
+Time in business of 1 year and monthly revenue of at least $5,000 are common requirements for most lenders.
 Always be sure to check a lender’s eligibility criteria before sending an application.
 Failing to do so may prove to be a waste of time.